tomyaacov/BPpyEvaluation/README.md

 ```shell
 python3 pancake_multiple_traces_drl.py 200 25 500 100000 DQN
 ```
-This is a **reduced evaluation** which outputs a table similar with the results presented in Figure 10.
+This is a **reduced evaluation** which outputs a table similar with the results presented in the appendix.

-The full evaluation results presented in Figure 10 can be obtained by running the script `scripts/multiple_traces.sh` using the `bash` command (**this may take multiple days and may require additional resources**).
+The full evaluation results presented in the appendix can be obtained by running the script `scripts/multiple_traces.sh` using the `bash` command (**this may take multiple days and may require additional resources**).
-The script dumps a csv file for each algorithm with a table with the results presented in Figure 10.
+The script dumps a csv file for each algorithm with a table with the results.
 For instance, the results of the DQN algorithm with the parameters in `scripts/multiple_traces.sh` will be saved to `output/200251000000DQN/results.csv`

 #### Cinderella-Stepmother example